 Benjamin M. Rodriguez has a background in statistical signal processing with a focus on data science, intelligent systems and machine learning.
 His current work duties include research and development in algorithms development, data processing, information retrieval, intelligent system design, recognition techniques, and fusion of multiple data sources, including sensor data for pattern association, decision making and tracking.
 He has worked on projects related to target identification using SAR, Hyperspectral and Panchromatic imagery along with facial recognition, fingerprint matching, voice recognition, web crawling, and breaking encoded messages within transmitted signals.
 He also has conducted research in radar, lidar, and optical sensors for target recognition/tracking using generated features, feature preprocessing techniques, classification models and fusion methods.
 Other areas of his research include pattern recognition using image, signal, and video processing techniques for face recognition, finger print matching, anomaly detection and voice recognition.
-His software engineering experience includes Unix, Linux, and Window operating systems and programming using assembly, C/C#/C++, ENVI IDL, Java, Matlab, Python and R. Dr. Rodriguez is also a full time Johns Hopkins University - Applied Physics Laboratory (JHU-APL) Principal Professional Staff since 2008 and an Assistant Group Supervisor.
+His software engineering experience includes Unix, Linux, and Window operating systems and programming using assembly, C/C#/C++, ENVI IDL, Java, Matlab, Python and R. Dr. Rodriguez is also a full time Johns Hopkins University - Applied Physics Laboratory (JHU-APL) Principal Professional Staff since 2008 and a Group Supervisor.

 This course provides a survey of computer algorithms, examines fundamental techniques in algorithm design and analysis, and develops problem-solving skills required in all programs of study involving data science.
 Topics include advanced data structures for data science (tree structures, disjoint set data structures), algorithm analysis and computational complexity (recurrence relations, big-O notation, introduction to complexity classes (P, NP and NP-completeness)), data transformations (FFTs, principal component analysis), design paradigms (divide and conquer, greedy heuristic, dynamic programming), and graph algorithms (depth-first and breadth-first search, ordered and unordered trees).
 Advanced topics are selected from among the following: approximation algorithms, computational geometry, data preprocessing methods, data analysis, linear programming, multi-threaded algorithms, matrix operations, and statistical learning methods.
 The course will draw on applications from Data Science.
 Course Prerequisite(s): EN.605.201 Introduction to Programming Using Java or equivalent.
 EN.605.203 Discrete Mathematics or equivalent is recommended.
 Course Note(s): This required foundation course must be taken before other 605.xxx courses in the degree.
 This course does not satisfy the foundation course requirement for Bioinformatics, Computer Science, or Cybersecurity.
 Students can only earn credit for one of EN.605.620, EN.605.621, or EN.685.621.